cloudmesh/cloudmesh-nist/docs/nistvol8-2.md

 Previous work that shaped the current version of this volumes and are documented In GitHub [@nist-github-bdra-issues] with
 prior versions of Volume 8 [@nist-vol8-hist][@nist-vol8-draft]
-and Cloudmesh [@nist-cloudmesh] in support  of the NIST Big Data Architecture Framework [insert reference].
+and Cloudmesh [@nist-cloudmesh] in support of the NIST Big Data Architecture Framework [@www-bdra-working-group].

 During the design phase and development period of each version of this document, enhancements are managed through GitHub and community contributions